Pennebaker/craft/README.md

 ## Using pennebaker/craft

-This project package works exactly the waynystudio107's [nystudio107/craft](https://github.com/nystudio107/craft) package works; you create a new project by first creating & installing the project:
+This project package works exactly the way nystudio107's [nystudio107/craft](https://github.com/nystudio107/craft) package works; you create a new project by first creating & installing the project:

     composer create-project pennebaker/craft PATH -s RC